rudresh051/Software-Testing-Resources/Selenium/Notes/nj_204/L9b_IntroToTestNG.md

 2. Find TestNG for eclipse division and click on install button
 3. Click on confirm button and I accept the terms and conditions and click on finish

+To use TestNG with Selenium, you need to add the library to your project- If
+you're using Maven, add the following dependency to your pom.xml file.